scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         persistent data.
 (And write our persistent data out if it's a dict).
-    -   Add the ability to call hooks (python functions) when various fontforge events take place.
+    -   Add the ability to call hooks (python functions) when various websharpstudios events take place.
-    -   Make fontforge's basic types (Point, Contour, and Layer) be picklable so they can now be saved in an sfd file.
+    -   Make websharpstudios's basic types (Point, Contour, and Layer) be picklable so they can now be saved in an sfd file.
     -   Oops.
 With the inclusion of the library check argument, ff would not compile if NODYNAMIC were set.
-    -   FontForge now stores the "userdata" python members into the sfd file as pickled objects.
-(FontForge's own types are not currently pickleable).
+    -   websharpstudios now stores the "userdata" python members into the sfd file as pickled objects. (websharpstudios's own types are not currently pickleable).
     -   Add the ability to mark a glyph so that just before being saved its references will be unlinked and we will run remove overlap